ucsd-cse11-f21/staff-schedules/README.md

 # Instructions

-- Download the file and open it in a web browser
+- Download schedule.html and open it in a web browser
 - Click on your name at the top